wp-plugins/float-to-top-button/readme.txt

 == Frequently asked questions ==

 = How can I change the settings of this plugin? =
-* WP Admin Panel &raquo; Settings &raquo; Float to Top Button Options
+* WP Admin Panel &raquo; Settings &raquo; Float to Top Button

 == Changelog ==
+= v1.1.6 [05/23/2015] =
+* NEW: Form validation added to the settings form
+* NEW: Settings link on main plugin page
+* CHANGE: Updated the layout of the settings page
+* CHANGE: Several (minor) changes

 = v1.1.5 [05/11/2015] =
 * NEW: MouseOver added
 * CHANGE: Several (minor) changes